kodeking-081/Facemask-Detection-Yolov4/README.md

 Original Video: Cottonbro by Pexels.

 # Overview
-This project is aimed at building a custom object detector using the YOLO (You Only Look Once) algorithm for precise face mask detection in images, videos and live webcam video.
+It is a deep learning project utilizing the YOLOv4 object detection algorithm to train a detection model for precise face mask detection in images, videos and live webcam video.
+Transfer learning is applied by using a pretrained convolutional neural network (CNN) as the base network for YOLOv4.
+The model is then configured for training on a new dataset by specifying anchor boxes and defining new object classes.
 The system can help in ensuring compliance with face mask guidelines at both private and public places.

 # Key Features:
 * Utilizes YOLO for real-time object detection.